The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Datasets

 \textbf{Datasets}: ShapeNetCore.v2 consists of 55 categories with 52K CAD models.
 This is the current largest 3D shape dataset with category labels.
 Many prior works in 3D shape reconstruction~\cite{mescheder2019occupancy,choy20163d} utilized a subset of 13 largest categories---ShapeNet13, which consists of approximately 40K 3D instances.
 Tbl.~\ref{table:shapenet13_stat} lists the 13 categories and the number of samples in each category.
 For ShapeNet13, we use the standard train/val/test split from prior shape reconstruction works~\cite{choy20163d,mescheder2019occupancy}.
 We sample 100 objects/category from the test split for evaluation in the repeated exposures case.
 For the remaining 42 classes in ShapeNetCore.v2, we split randomly with proportion 0.7/0.1/0.2 for train/val/test splits.
 In the single exposure case on all classes of ShapeNetCore.v2, we randomly sample 30 objects/category for testing.
+For evaluating novel category generalization ability, we sample 50 objects from the 42 classes.